 - BeagleBone AI- Low cost machine learning evaluation module that is supported by the community.

 Review the following machine learning reference design demonstrating Texas Instruments Deep Learning (TIDL) software framework to help you get started quickly.

-TIDL software framework leverages a highly optimized neural network implementation on TI’s Sitara AM57x processors, making use of hardware acceleration on the device.
-TIDL is a set of open-source Linux software packages and tools that enables offloading of deep learning inference to the Embedded Vision Engine (EVE) subsystem, the C66x DSP subsystem, or both.
-TIDL software is available as part of TI’s free Processor SDK:
+The TIDL software framework leverages a highly optimized neural network implementation on TI processors, making use of hardware accelerators on the device.
+The TIDL software framework is a set of open-source Linux software packages and tools that enables offloading of deep learning inference to the Embedded Vision Engine (EVE) subsystem, the C66x DSP subsystem, or both.
+The TIDL software framework is available as part of our free Processor SDK.

 Bringing machine learning to embedded systems (white paper)